IBM/supply-chain-optimization-using-ibm/SCIwithCPforData-README.md

 ### Step 3 - Integrating SCBA with CloudPak-for-Data to predict new safety stock

+ #### `Note:`
+  - If developer is new to SCBA Dev lab, it is advised to complete [Developing an Embedded Business Agent course](https://learn.ibm.com/course/view.php?id=5150) in IBM Digital Learning Portal before proceeding further steps

 #### 3a.
 Define new Concepts, Patterns in EBA Dev Lab to extend SCBA to learn ontology of "new safety stock" and understand